Boiron Cadmium Sulphuricum 30C - 80 Pellets

 One of the most common early signs of pregnancy is the nausea and vomiting traditionally known as “morning sickness”.
 Unfortunately, despite the name, it can occur at any time of the day or night.
 There are many underlying potential causes of pregnancy nausea, and some hypothesize that it’s just a side effect of the massive hormonal changes in the body.
 Sometimes, it can be treated using a multi-mineral supplement and Vitamin B6.
 Ginger is also safe in pregnancy and is an excellent herb for settling the stomach in almost all cases of nausea.

-Dehydration and Hangovers
+Dehydration And Hangovers

 A very common cause of nausea and vomiting, especially in athletes, is dehydration.
 When the body does not have enough water and/or electrolytes, the resulting water imbalance can make you feel nauseated and can eventually make you vomit.
 This is actually one of the most common causes of the nausea and vomiting associated with a hangover

-Inner Ear and Vertigo
+Inner Ear And Vertigo

 A large portion of the inner ear is dedicated to balance.
 There are three fluid filled hoops that flow in different directions.
 The motion of this fluid is sensed by hairs that give information to our brain about our position and the motion of our body.
 The dizziness that you feel after spinning in circles, is caused by the continuing motion of the fluid in these hoops causing confusing signals to your brain.
 When there is difficulty in this sensation of the inner ear, whether because of stones, infection or dehydration, it can quickly cause Vertigo, which can then result in nausea and vomiting.
 Treating the underlying cause of the Vertigo is the fastest way to help alleviate the nausea.